Expert testimony is needed when the activity is beyond the scope of the general knowledge of a juror in Connecticut.

 So Now What?

 It is so easy to avoid most of the issues that were part of this appeal.
-One some signs up for a trip or activity, whether through you or a third party, they must be informed that they are going to sign a release.
+Once some signs up for a trip or activity, whether through you or a third party, they must be informed that they are going to sign a release.

 It is that easy.
 Put it on the receipt, put it on the website, put it on the paperwork, in the brochure; put it everywhere.
-If you are in a state where the release is valid you will not go through the time, cost and expense of this type of litigation.
+If you are in a state where the release is valid you will not go through the time, cost, and expense of this type of litigation.

-Every state has a deceptive trade practice’s statute.
+Every state has a deceptive trade practice statute.
 The statutes are enacted to protect consumers from dishonest businesses.
 The court did not examine the facts in light of an intentional act; just the practice alone was deceptive.

 Don’t learn the act, just inform your guests.